devgateway/ansible-role-nginx/README.md

 ## Role Grammar

 Dictionary members are expanded into Nginx directives, so that the key becomes the directive name, and the value - its arguments.
 Directives, except blocks, are output in alphabetical order.
-The following rules are used for the values:
+Certain key names are special, those are described below.
+The following rules are used for the values.

+### Scalars

 *   **Integers** are printed verbatim.